Evander Holyfield vs. Mike Tyson II

 Evander Holyfield vs. Mike Tyson II, billed as The Sound and the Fury and afterwards infamously referred to as The Bite Fight, was a professional boxing match contested between the champion Evander Holyfield and the challenger Mike Tyson on June 28, 1997, for the WBA World Heavyweight Championship.
 It achieved notoriety as one of the most bizarre fights in boxing history after Tyson bit off a part of Holyfield's ear.
 Tyson was disqualified from the match and lost his boxing license, though it was later reinstated.
+When asked why he bit off Holyfield's ear, his response was "I just wanted to kill him".
+Tyson admitted that the two bites were in retaliation from the head butt Tyson took in their previous fight.

 The fight took place at the MGM Grand Garden Arena on the Las Vegas Strip.
 Mills Lane was the fight's referee, who was brought in as a replacement after Mitch Halpern, who refereed the 1996 match between the boxers, stepped aside.

 Background

 Tyson and Holyfield had fought seven months earlier, on November 9, 1996, at the same venue in Las Vegas.
 Tyson had been making his first defense of the WBA championship he had won from Bruce Seldon in a first-round knockout.
 Holyfield, despite being a former champion, was a significant underdog entering that match as his performance had been rather lackluster in several fights since having returned to fighting in 1995 after a brief retirement.
 However, Holyfield surprised Tyson by controlling the 1996 contest and knocked him down in the sixth round.
 Halpern stopped the fight in the eleventh round, giving Holyfield an upset victory.

 When the 1997 fight was signed, Halpern was again assigned to be the referee.
 Tyson's management objected, with the official reason being that they wanted a different referee for the rematch.
 It was believed, though never confirmed, that the actual reason why Tyson and crew objected to Halpern's assignment was that Holyfield had clashed heads with Tyson several times during the course of the first fight and Halpern ruled them all accidental.
 The Nevada State Athletic Commission ruled against the Tyson camp, but Halpern willingly withdrew from the fight days before because he felt his presence would be a distraction.
-The assignment was instead given to the veteran Lane, who had worked six previous fights featuring Tyson and seven featuring Holyfield.
+Mills Lane was assigned as the backup referee.
+Although Tyson wasn't aware at the time, Mills Lane was considered a friend of Holyfield.